marveldo/ML-model-for-job-salaries/Readme.md

-Model for predicting job salaries
+Model for predicting job salaries trained by a dataset gotten from kaggle.com